Data Breach at Desjardins Bank Caused by Malicious Insider

 Working in the company’s IT department, the malicious insider behind the Desjardins Group breach already had some level of privileged access and it’s likely that this is what he abused to access member’s personally-identifiable information (PII).
 What’s not as clear is why this activity wasn’t detected earlier.
 An early report from CBC states that it took several months to learn of the scope of the data-gathering scheme, a troubling trend that doesn’t seem to be going away.
 A report published by the Ponemon Institute estimates that the average time to identify a breach was 197 days in 2018 – more than 6 months.
 This gives malicious insiders or external attackers more than enough time to wreak havoc on their target.

 According to Guy Cormier, president and CEO of Desjardin Group, this wasn’t an ordinary case of a company who had no controls in place to secure privileged access.
 He said that no one person at the bank has authority to access the information of all of the members.
 Apparently, the malicious insider in question used his own access and the privileged access of others to assemble the data trove.
-No matter what tactics or techniques were used by this attacker, foundational measures such as a properly architected privileged access security solution and multi factor authentication likely would have thwarted the malicious insider from securing unauthorized access to the privileged credentials of his colleagues.
+No matter what tactics or techniques were used by this attacker, foundational measures such as a properly architected privileged access management solution and multi factor authentication likely would have thwarted the malicious insider from securing unauthorized access to the privileged credentials of his colleagues.

 While the malicious insider has been fired, much of the damage has already been done.
 Desjardins first noticed a suspicious transaction all the way back in December 2018, but only recently learned the full scale of the breach.
 During that period of time, Desjardins collaborated with the police to investigate the suspicious transaction, discover the extent of the data breach, the identities of those affected and find the culprit.
 (He has since been arrested, but as of writing, has not been charged with the crime.)